 However, the town retracted in the early 1900s as rail lines between Dallas and Fort Worth were built to the south through Arlington and Grand Prairie.
 Through the first half of the twentieth century the town sustained itself through farms and dairies.

 After World War 2 things changed.
 The sleepy farm town became a new residential opportunity as military installations and aviation businesses moved into the central part of DFW, primarily in Grand Prairie and Arlington.
 Bedford gave easy access to these employers while being far enough away to provide a quiet life.
 The community incorporated in 1953 to avoid annexation by Hurst or Euless.
 The city expanded through the 1950s and developed a master plan for further development in 1961.
-This began what has continued to be a long term fight over zoning for businesses, apartment complexes and whether to build out a central business district.
+This began a long term fight over zoning for businesses, apartment complexes and whether to build out a central business district.

 The town is known for its annual Bluesfest, the Old Bedford School built in 1915 and the Bedford Boys Ranch.
 The Boys Ranch used to be a home for wayward teens from 10-14.